-Casio markets its PX-S1100 as both an amateur home piano and a professional stage piano, a split personality that, once you understand it, is more coherent than you'd expect.
+Casio markets its PX-S3100 as both a domestic portable digital piano and a professional stage piano, giving it a split personality that, once you understand it, makes more sense than you'd expect.

-The PX-S1100 betrays its amateur leanings with its less than powerful 16-watt speaker system and dual-headphone outs (one for teacher, one for student).
-The range of sounds on offer is a rather paltry 18 too.
+Although the PX-S3100 betrays its amateur leanings a bit with its onboard speaker system, 200 auto-accompaniment styles and dual-headphone outs (one for teacher, one for student), the range of sounds on offer is a decent 700, a big improvement over the cheaper PX-S1100 which only offers a rather paltry 18 tones.

 Just be aware that Casio have had to make some, well, let's just call them optimisations, to squeeze an entire 88-key weighted hammer action keyboard into such a small enclosure.
-Some users seem to love the action, but others are less keen so it's worth trying before you buy.
-Or purchase the PX-S1100 from a retailer with a good returns policy.
+Some users seem to love the action, but others are less keen, so it's worth trying before you buy.

 Kawai digital pianos are known for three things: they sound extraordinary, they have some of the finest keyboard feel/actions in the business and they look like they've been designed with a ruler and set square.
 If you can live with the ingot-style looks they're fabulous pianos.

 Kawai has a proud history of producing acoustic grands, and it gives the impression of taking quality tremendously seriously.
 It's produced synths, drum machines and electric guitars in the past but we've always associated it and its products with classical piano players – 'proper' pianists.